rstudio/bookdown.org/content/archive/internal/jack-biggs-cryptocurrency.md

 pinned: false
 ---

-A summary of research conducted hitherto.
+A summary of research conducted hitherto. [...]
+This is research I have conducted for personal use.
+Using the bookdown package has enabled me to piece together my research in a quick and neat manner.
+I have tried to convey complex terms as simply as possible utilizing visual examples where I can.
+Constructive criticism is welcomed - I will regularly be updating this ...